 The definition of an Imaginarium is simply a place where the imagination lives and is allowed the freedom to express itself.
 I hope to make this live through my felting work.

-Head for Toward Lighthouse, keep right and follow for Port Talbot until you see school crossing signs, I am in the first house on the left in ‘The Hollies’
+Head for Toward Lighthouse, keep right and follow for Port Lamont until you see school crossing signs, I am in the first house on the left in ‘The Hollies’